FAQ about the summer residency program

 FAQ about the application process

-I applied for a residency last year.
+I applied for a residency in the past.
 Do you still have my information on file?
 Do I still need to re-submit an application this year?

 Yes, you will need to re-submit.
 We keep applications stored, but mostly for statistical purposes.
 You will need to submit a new and complete application each year.